STEP0HEN/STEP0HEN/README.md

 - 🎓 &nbsp; Studied Full Stack Web Development at HackYourFuture Copenhagen.
-- 💼 &nbsp; Currently working as a software developer at BlueBenu.
+- 💼 &nbsp; Currently working as a software developer at IT Kartellet.
 - 🤔 &nbsp; Exploring new technologies and developing websites, mobile applications and software solutions.
 - 🌱 &nbsp; Learning everything related to Web and software development to improve and be an even better developer everyday.
 - 🔭 &nbsp; I’m currently working on creating a Disney+ clone and learning to work with styled component and firebase.